 What to Say to a Rape Victim

-But in this case, the rape was in the past, the emotional shock was gone.
-So I was wondering, again, what to say to a rape victim?
+But in this case, the rape was in the past, the initial emotional shock was gone.
+So I was wondering, again: What to say to a rape victim?
 I cast about for something that I could tell her that wouldn’t make the situation worse, and that might allow her to begin healing.
 I stood there awkwardly for several moments, while the young lady and her mother waited quietly for the ‘wise‘ doctor to speak.

 This is what came out.
 Looking back on it, it seems as valid as anything else I have read or heard: